 A good rule of thumb when purchasing meat is to estimate one pound of meat per person.
 A prime rib is a roast so will generally be a few pounds minimum, but ensure you have enough meat for each person by following this rule.
 Having leftovers is always a plus, so add in another pound or two to ensure there will be extra meat to go around or for the next day.

-What temperature should Prime Rib be smoked to?
+What temperature should I smoke prime rib to?

 Prime rib roasts are typically cooked rare to medium rare because you want to retain most of the fat within the meat rather than rendering it all out.
 This cut of meat is one of the most tender cuts of beef, right after tenderloin, because of the fat marbling.
 It is an extremely delicious cut of meat that you will not want to overcook.
 To achieve a perfect medium rare, cook the prime rib to 125 degrees F before resting for 30 minutes, and then return to a much hotter smoker to get a crust.